Allegory of the long spoons: Variations

 The long spoons allegory has become part of the folklore of several cultures, for example: Jewish, Hindu, Buddhist, "Oriental" (Middle-Eastern) and Christian.
 In medieval Europe, the food in the story is a bowl of stew; in China, it is a bowl of rice being eaten with long chopsticks.

 In some versions of the story, the diners are using regular cutlery but are unable to bend their arms, with a story attributed to Rabbi Haim of Romshishok describing how "both arms were splinted with wooden slats so he could not bend either elbow to bring the food to his mouth".

 Art and popular culture

 While the parable itself is seldom depicted in art, it is well known and used in sermons when referring to hell, where the fashion for depicting hell in terrible, painful, gruesome terms is fading in recent times.

 A scene in the 2013 thriller The East draws strong comparisons to the allegory when protagonist Sarah is depicted as selfish for neglecting to feed her adjacent diner while in a straitjacket.
 The plot of 2019's The Platform has also been compared to the allegory.

 Caritas made a short animated video based on this allegory for their campaign "One human family, food for all".

-The artist Joseph Sakoilsky has created performances based on this allegory.
-Dinner for One (2024) and Dinner for Two (2024) were both presented at the Nitsch Foundation in Vienna as part of Sakoilsky’s solo exhibition From Pain Comes Pain, Then Laughter in July 2024.
-In 2025 he staged Dinner for 4.
-A larger performance, Dinner for 8, is scheduled to take place at the Nitsch Museum on November 22 2025.